 Alignment errors.
-Given a sequencing read and reference genome, a read aligner like Bowtie 24, BWA-MEM5 or SNAP6 searches for the read's highest-scoring alignment to a substring of the reference.
+Given a sequencing read and reference genome, a read aligner like Bowtie 2 [4], BWA-MEM [5] or SNAP [6] searches for the read's highest-scoring alignment to a substring of the reference.
 Alignment score measures the degree of similarity between the strings, with a higher score indicating fewer mismatches and gaps.
 If more than one alignment has maximal score, one is chosen arbitrarily.
 Though many aligners can be configured to report more than one alignment per read, we assume here that just one is reported, as is common.
 If the reported alignment does not correspond to the read's true origin, the alignment is incorrect, and we call this an alignment error.
-Incorrect alignments lead to interpretation problems later on^{7,8}.
+Incorrect alignments lead to interpretation problems later on [7, 8].

 Aligners use heuristics - computational shortcuts - to limit effort expended.
 Heuristics affect which alignments can and cannot be found, shaping what errors the aligner might make.
-Supplementary Material section S.1 outlines the heuristics used in Bowtie 2.
-While heuristics can cause valid alignments to be missed, this is a reasonable compromise since searching without heuristics is too slow in practice.
+Supplementary Note 1 outlines heuristics used by Bowtie 2.

-Alignment errors belong to three categories, as defined in the MAQ study2:
+We can divide alignment errors into three categories, as suggested in the MAQ study [2]:

 - 1. The read is reported to have originated from a locus in the reference genome, but actually originates from a sequence not included in the reference - 2.
-No alignment to the reference is found, but the read actually originates from some locus in the reference

-3. An alignment to locus L_r in the reference is reported, but the read actually originates from a different locus in the reference, L_t
+No alignment to the reference is found, but the read actually originates from some locus in the reference - 3.
+An alignment to locus L_r in the reference is reported, but the read actually originates from a different locus in the reference, L_t at L_t is missed due to alignment heuristics.
+Category-3 errors are caused by a combination of repetitive DNA, sequencing errors, genetic differences, and alignment heuristics.
+Category-3 errors and the related idea of "multi mappers," reads that align equally well to many loci, are discussed in prior studies [9, 10].
+Category-3 errors are also the most numerous, making up 95.8-99.7% of the errors in our simulations (Supplementary Note 2, Supplementary Table 1).

-Category-1 errors can be caused by contaminating DNA, or from the use of an incomplete or inappropriate reference genome sequence, e.g., a draft assembly or mismatched strain.
-Category-2 errors can occur when the alignment at L_t falls below the minimum similarity threshold (S{min}), or when the alignment at L_t is missed due to alignment heuristics.
-Category-3 errors are caused by a combination of repetitive DNA, sequencing errors, genetic differences between subject and reference, and alignment heuristics.
+Category-1 errors might be caused by contaminating DNA, or by an inappropriate or incomplete reference genome sequence.
+Category-2 errors can occur when the alignment at L_t falls below the minimum similarity threshold (S{min}), or when the alignment